 Seeking more business diversification, Purtell moved on to accept a position with Equitable Life Assurance Company as an equities qualified representative who sold unqualified plans to business owners.
 At Equitable, Purtell won several awards, including the top award for sales production.

 But Purtell was ultimately seeking his own business, so in 1976 he took a significant risk by leaving his position at Equitable to start a business based on a totally unproven and unknown technology.
 Stay-Put was an electronic pet containment system invented by Richard Peck of Trexlertown, PA.
 Purtell purchased the patent from Peck and began the process of building a highly successful business.
-He changed the product’s name to Underground Dog Fence, and created a comprehensive installation and training process.
-After several years of building sales in the Philadelphia area, Purtell began to expand the company by marketing the Hidden Dog Fence product nationally.
+He changed the product’s name to Invisible Fence, and created a comprehensive installation and training process.
+After several years of building sales in the Philadelphia area, Purtell began to expand the company by marketing the Invisible Fence Product nationally.

 As they say, “The rest is history.”
 Purtell led a highly successful effort in building a large dealer network, consisting of over 350 independent dealers and operators in the United States and five international countries.
 His product generated over $50 million each year while employing over 100 people in sales, engineering, marketing, and manufacturing.
 Purtell blazed a trail for several competitors as well; these companies now represent an industry that generates over $300 million each year.

-In 1993, John Purtell sold his interest in Hidden Dog Fence while the company was at its zenith.
+In 1993, John Purtell sold his interest in Invisible Fence while the company was at its zenith.
 Today, the company is on its third owner; an American company that specializes in Chinese manufacturing.
 From 1993 to 1998, Purtell honored his non-compete agreement by creating an exciting new company in the golf industry, but his desire to compete in the electronic pet containment industry never waned.
-Once the clause expired, Purtell sold his golf company and re-entered the pet containment business on a path that eventually led him to Bob Slattery, a successful Cincinnati entrepreneur looking to expand his own pet containment business, a product called Pet Stop®.
+Once the clause expired, Purtell sold his golf company and re-entered the pet containment business on a path that eventually led him to Bob Slattery, a successful Cincinnati entrepreneur looking to expand his own pet containment business, a product called Pet Stop® Electronic Pet Fence Systems.